scil-vital/TrackToLearn/README.md

                          path experiment id dataset_file sac_auto_train.py: error: the following arguments are required: path, experiment, id, dataset_file
 ```

-Other trainers are available in `TrackToLearn/trainers`.

-You can recreate an experiment by running a script in the `scripts` folder.
-These scripts should provide an excellent starting point for improving upon this work.
-You will only need to first set the `TRACK_TO_LEARN_DATA` environment variable to where you extracted the datasets (i.e. a network disk or somewhere with lots of space) and the `LOCAL_TRACK_TO_LEARN_DATA` environment variable your working folder (i.e. a faster local disk).
-Then, the script can be launched.

 To use [Comet.ml](https://www.comet.ml/), follow instructions [here](https://www.comet.ml/docs/python-sdk/advanced/#python-configuration), with the config file either in your home folder or current folder. **Usage of comet-ml is necessary for hyperparameter search**.
 This constraint may be removed in future releases.